Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Magnetic field orientation maps

-NGC~1097 shows a constant FIR $B$-field orientation within the central $1$ kpc starburst ring as previously reported by \citet[][SALSA II]{SALSAII}.
-Here, we present a new analysis of the $154$ \um~$B$-field orientation measurements.
-The \PAint\ and \PAhist\ are measured to be $\sim127^{\circ}$ and $\sim132^{\circ}$ with associated uncertainties of $\sim32^{\circ}$ and $\sim16^{\circ}$, respectively (Table \ref{tab:PPA}).
-The $154$ \um~$B$-field is parallel to the galaxy bar (which goes from South-East to North-West in the image).
+We present a new analysis of the $154$ \um~$B$-field orientation measurements of NGC~1097.
+The galaxy shows a constant FIR $B$-field orientation at $154$ \um\ within the central $1$ kpc starburst ring in agreement with the previously B-field orientations reported at $89$ \um~by \citet[][SALSA II]{SALSAII}.The \PAhist\ and \PAint\ are measured to be $126\pm35^{\circ}$ and $134\pm16^{\circ}$, respectively (Table \ref{tab:PPA}).
+The $154$ \um~$B$-field is parallel to the galaxy's bar (which goes from South-East to North-West in the image).
 The radio polarimetric observations show a spiral $B$-field pattern within the central 1 kpc of the starburst ring of NGC~1097 \citep{Beck2005}.
+The differences in the FIR and radio B-fields were suggested to arise from a) the diffuse gas dragging matter towards the core at radio, and b) the dense gas located in the galactic shocks at the intersections of the bar and starburst ring \citep{SALSAII}.
+The former generates a spiral B-field and the latter generates a constant B-field in the shocks.

-M82's $B$-field orientation at FIR and radio polarization maps show large morphological differences (Fig.\,\ref{fig:FIR_morphology_M82}).
-The $53-214$ \um\ show a $B$-field orientation perpendicular to the disk indicating the presence of a galactic outflow with a diameter of $1$ kpc at the center of the galaxy extending $\sim2-3$ kpc above and below the galaxy's disk.
+M\,82's $B$-field orientation at FIR and radio polarization maps show large morphological differences (Fig.\,\ref{fig:FIR_morphology_M82}).
+The $53-214$ \um\ show a $B$-field orientation perpendicular to the galaxy's disk indicating the presence of a galactic outflow with a diameter of $1$ kpc at the center of the galaxy extending $\sim2-3$ kpc above and below the galaxy's disk.
 The $B$-field orientation is parallel to the disk of the galaxy from a radius of $1$ to $3$ kpc.
-The M82 results are compatible with the previous $53$ and $154$ \um~observations reported by \citet{Jones2019,ELR2021a}.
+The M\,82 results are compatible with the previous $53$ and $154$ \um~observations reported by \citet{Jones2019} and \citet{ELR2021a}.
 Here, we present deeper observations covering a wider wavelength range, i.e. $53-214$~\um, and larger extension ($> 1$ kpc).
-At $3$ and $6$ cm, the $B$-field orientation in M82 is mainly parallel to the galactic disk \citep{Adebahr2017}.
-Depolarization due to Faraday rotation or the lifetime of cosmic ray electrons along the galactic outflows may cause unpolarized regions (Section \ref{subsec:DIS_SB}).
+At $3$ and $6$ cm, the $B$-field orientation in M\,82 is mainly parallel to the galactic disk \citep{Adebahr2017}.
+Depolarization due to Faraday rotation or the lifetime of cosmic ray electrons along the galactic outflows may cause unpolarized regions (Sec.\,\ref{subsec:DIS_SB}).
 Interestingly, the radio $B$-field to the north and south of the galaxy disk is coincident with the $B$-field orientation at $154$~\um\ (Fig. \ref{fig:FIR_morphology_M82}).